alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2014-06-17-what-is-a-headway.markdown

 is less than it would be if you were travelling A-D, even though you are waiting at the same stop.
 This path A-B-C is a public transport *corridor* of overlapping routes.

-Travelling A-E, you again benefit from the corridor effect, as your line is shared between A and E.
+Travelling A-E, you again benefit from the corridor effect, as your line is shared between the blue and the red services.
 Note, however, that although these overlapping routes work together to reduce your headway, you may not necessarily choose to board the first red or blue service that arrives.
 For instance, if blue is an express route that travels A-E while red is a slower route that stops at A-B-C-E,